 No one is welcome in a John Carroll University student residence unless she/he resides in that residence hall, is a University employee working in that residence, is being hosted by a resident of that building, or is given permission by the University to do work in that building.
 Resident students are held responsible for the behavior of their guests.
 Non-student guests must always be escorted by their host while in the building or on campus.

-Fire safety is everyone’s responsibility.
+Is everyone’s responsibility.
 All fire alarms should be considered true indications of danger and the building must be evacuated as safely and quickly as possible.
 The hallways are the primary emergency egress routes and should be clear of impediment.
 Nothing is allowed on the floors in hallways (i.e. welcome mats, shoes, decorations, and athletic equipment).
 While staff will attempt to alert residents to leave, it is incumbent upon each person to take personal responsibility to exit the building.
 Staff will indicate when people may safely return inside.

 WHAT TO DO WHEN A FIRE ALARM SOUNDS